Seirdy/seirdy.one/content/posts/experiment-copilot-legality.md

 ### Part One: set a precedent

-1. Train a modern text-to-spec (TTS) engine using the voice a proprietary one made by a company with a small legal budget.
+1. Train a modern text-to-speech (TTS) engine using the voice a proprietary one made by a company with a small legal budget.
 Keep the model's internals hidden.
 2. Then release the final TTS under a permissive license.
 Remember, we're still keeping the machine-learning model hidden!
 3. Wait for that company to file suit.[^3]
 4. Win or lose the case.